PhD and MLitt Research Programmes

-With regard to funding- the Irish Research Council is the major source of funding for PhD studies in Ireland http://research.ie/
+The Irish Research Council is the major source of funding for PhD studies in Ireland.

 Irish citizens may be able to apply for financial assistance from Student Universal Support Ireland (SUSI).

-The Principal Advisor is responsible for supporting the student’s progress in the PhD programme.
-While the ways in which an advisor might support a student will vary, it is recommended that a Principal Supervisor and student plan to meet one-on-one several times each semester.
+The Principal Supervisor had the main responsible for supporting the student’s progress in the research degree programme.
+While the ways in which an advisor might support a student will vary, it is recommended that a Principal Supervisor and student plan to meet one-on-one at regular times throughout each trimester.
 The Principal Supervisor is responsible for responding promptly to a student’s request for additional meetings.
-The student and Principal Supervisor and student will together set realistic goals for timing of submission of documents for feedback and the return of that feedback.
-Conversations between the student and Principal Supervisor may also include module planning (during the first two years of the programme) and meeting of degree milestones.
+The student and Principal Supervisor work together to set realistic goals for the timing of submission of documents for feedback and the return of that feedback.
+Discussion and planning between the student and Principal Supervisor may also include module planning (during the first two years of the programme).

-More information on the structured PhD can be found here.
+More information on the structured UCD PhD can be found here.

 MLitt and PhD students have the opportunity to gain teaching experience (paid) to undergraduate students during the course of their research.

-The School's own research seminar hosts staff and visiting speakers takes place most Wednesday afternoons during the semester between 4-5.30pm in J208 (Newman Building).
+The School's own research seminar series hosts staff and visiting speakers.

 Here are some useful links to university regulations and as well as support information from the Graduate Studies website:

-For Film Studies PhD enquiries, contact Head of Subject Professor Diane Negra (email@example.com).
+For Film Studies PhD enquiries, contact Head of Subject Assistant Professor Harvey O'Brien (firstname.lastname@example.org)

-For Drama Studies PhD enquires, contact Head of Subject Dr Finola Cronin (firstname.lastname@example.org).
+For Drama Studies PhD enquires, contact Head of Subject Assistant Professor Ashley Taggart (email@example.com)

-For Creative Writing PhD enquiries, contact Professor Ian Davidson (firstname.lastname@example.org)
+For Creative Writing PhD enquiries, contact Creative Writing PhD Admissions Coordinator: Professor Ian Davidson (firstname.lastname@example.org)

 The School look forward to hearing about your proposed research.